 Alice is in her car, parked outdoor, right after lunch break.

-1. She opens the VPN app on the UE and starts some large file data transfer from/to her VPN server (to update the morning delivery tasks and download the ones for the afternoon).
-VPN data flows over dual NW connectivity (via PLMN-A and PLMN-SAT).
+1. She opens the VPN app on the UE to start some large file data transfer from/to her VPN server (to update the morning delivery tasks and download the ones for the afternoon).
+Her UE registers to PLMN-SAT and starts a dual 3GPP network connection.
+VPN data flows over PLMN-A and PLMN-SAT networks, with anchor in PLMN-A’s CN.

 Fig. 5.3-2 Alice’s VPN data session: dual 3GPP access connectivity, across NR and NR-NTN